aniqatc/css-100/README.md

 Each challenge is self-contained in its own directory within `/entries`, labeled by day number (e.g., `/001`, `/023`).
 Within each challenge's directory, you will find:

-- `style.css`: Contains all the CSS styling specific to the challenge
+- `style.css` or `style.scss`: Contains all the CSS or SCSS styling specific to the challenge
 - `content.js`: Returns the HTML markup needed for the challenge
 - `script.js`: Holds any JavaScript code required for the challenge's functionality
 - `README.md`: Provides insights and learning takeaways from each challenge